Understanding Grace and Holiness

 Truth Religious Stock Image

 The challenge is getting people to respond to spiritual realities.
 Many live in a perpetual spiritual fog.
 They cannot see the forest for the trees.
 It is my belief that opening them up to spiritual reality is only able to be accomplished through the help of the Holy Spirit Himself.
 Our whole passion, as believers, should be to partner with God to see this work take place; to see people respond through a living faith.
 We should be excited whether God uses our particular brand of theology or whether He uses someone else’s.
 “Glory be to God.
 He captured another selfish heart and won their surrender and allegiance.”
 That should be our thinking.
-It doesn’t matter if it was Calvinism or Arminianism,or Wesleyism…or anything else.
+It doesn’t matter if it was Calvinism or Arminianism, or Wesleyism…or anything else.

-When will we be humble enough to admit that God has used very different theologies at various points in history to awaken hearts?
+When will we be humble enough to admit that God has used very different theologies at various points in Church history to awaken hearts?
 Interesting enough, in our day, it seems the pendulum has swung very far to the grace-only side.
 It’s like we have a “paranoia” about guiding people on how to engage God.
 “Now be careful, don’t engage God too intentionally now.
 He did it all for you.
 You are very near the cliff of self-effort and works, be careful!”

 Don’t we think God can handle our passion, excesses and errors?
 If we engage Him and become obsessed with “doing,” instead of “being,” won’t He guide us and change our perspective?
 Many movements seem to project a message that they don’t think God can handle the different approaches of theology that are brought to the table.
 Once again, in such a subtle way, so much theology throughout the Church-age is reactionary theology.
 Leaders who have been in a dead religiosity and have lived an experience that was fake come across like they have a corner on the market of real freedom and anyone who is motivated and deeply engaged and wants to draw near to God in earnest seeking is somehow operating in self- effort.
 We need to make room for various emphases without projecting on others that they are in error and putting unnecessary labels on each other.